gohugoio/hugoDocs/content/en/content-management/page-bundles.md

 ### Headless Bundle {#headless-bundle}

-A headless bundle is a bundle that is configured to not get published
+A headless bundle is a bundle that is configured to not get published anywhere.
+It will have no `Permalink` and no rendered HTML in `public/`.
-anywhere:

--   It will have no `Permalink` and no rendered HTML in `public/`.
--   It will not be part of `.Site.RegularPages`, etc.

 But you can get it by `.Site.GetPage`.
 Here is an example: